top of page

 For 14 days I sang and I kept sharing the message of the hymn.
 On my last day of recording, another interruption came … a phone call I will never forget from a pair of friends.

-Back to the story … I had run into Joni at Billy Graham’s memorial service earlier where Joni said to me, “Please tell Barbara that I admire her so … she is the most persevering person I know!”
-Coming from anyone that would be an incredible compliment, but coming from Joni … well to say the least it encouraged Barbara in a profound way and in 2018 was one of the top five things for which Barbara was thankful.
-I asked Ken to pass that message on to Joni.

-Ken said, “Hold it!
-Joni is right here…we are celebrating her 35th and final radiation treatment for her cancer.
+I had run into Joni at Billy Graham’s memorial service, and she told me, “Please tell Barbara that I admire her so … she is the most persevering person I know!”
+Those words from anyone that would be an incredible compliment but coming from Joni … well to say the least it encouraged Barbara in a profound way.
+I asked Ken to pass that message on to Joni, and he said, “Hold it!
+Joni is right here … we are celebrating her 35th and final radiation treatment for her cancer.
 This will be timely for Joni to hear.”

-So, he put Joni on speaker phone and Barbara jumped on the call and shared how Joni’s words had been used in a particularly difficult time in our lives.
+So he put Joni on speaker phone and Barbara jumped on the call and shared how Joni’s words had been used in a particularly difficult time in our lives.
 Then together we celebrated and gave thanks for Joni’s final radiation treatment that day.

 I continued reading the second and third stanzas of the song.
 Then Ken said, “This is the reason I called you … not for the fishing trip, but for you to give Joni this song right now!”